-Last year’s WIPB Spelling Bee champion was Caleb Roberts, a student at Heritage Hall Christian School.
-The champ in 2016 was Samantha Academia, a student at Yorktown Middle School.
+Last year’s WIPB Spelling Bee champion was Alesya Rathinasamy, now a sixth-grader at Burris Laboratory School.
+Caleb Roberts, a student at Heritage Hall Christian School, won the 2017 bee, and the champ in 2016 was Samantha Academia, now a student at Yorktown High School.

 For the official rules, click here.

-For more information about the WIPB Spelling Bee, contact Community Engagement Coordinator Michelle Kinsey at (765) 285-5887 or firstname.lastname@example.org.
+For more information about the WIPB Spelling Bee, contact Community Engagement Manager Michelle Kinsey at (765) 285-5887 or firstname.lastname@example.org.